Brand Names:

 While less active against Staphylococcus spp. than the first generation agents, it still has significant activity against those and other Gram-positive cocci.
 Cefotaxime, like the other 3rd generation agents, has extended coverage of Gram-negative aerobes particularly in the family Enterobacteriaceae, including Klebsiella sp., E. coli, Salmonella, Serratia marcesans, Proteus sp., and Enterobacter sp.

-Note: Cephalosporins have low toxicity, but may disturb the normal intestinal microflora of poultry, and should not be combined with diuretics.
+Note: Cephalosporins have low toxicity, but may disturb the normal intestinal microflora.
+Should not be combined with diuretics.

 Storage/Stability: Cefotaxime sodium sterile powder for injection should be stored at temperatures of less than 30°C; protect from light.
 Depending on storage conditions, the powder or solutions may darken which may indicate a loss in potency.
 Reconstituted solution is stable for 10 days refrigerated or 6 months frozen.
 It cannot be thawed and refrozen.